Ghazaleh-ans/Ghazaleh-ans/README.md

 ## 🎯 What I'm Working On

-- 🔭 Advancing through the **42 School curriculum** - currently working on complex systems programming projects
+- 🔭 Advancing through the **42 School curriculum** - currently mastering graphics programming and system design
-- 🌱 Deepening my knowledge of **algorithms, data structures, and low-level programming**
+- 🌱 Deepening my knowledge of **algorithms, data structures, and computer graphics**
+- 🎨 Exploring the intersection of **mathematical modeling, engineering design, and visual programming**
 - 🤝 Collaborating with fellow **42 students** on challenging peer-to-peer projects
-- 💻 Building more **interactive web games** and creative coding projects
+- 💻 Building more **interactive web games** and **mathematical visualizations**
+- 🔬 Combining my **mechanical engineering background** with software development
-- 👯 Looking to collaborate on **open-source projects** and innovative web applications
+- 👯 Looking to collaborate on **open-source projects**, especially those involving **MATLAB**, **graphics programming**, or **engineering applications**
-- 💬 Ask me about **C programming, 42 School experience, frontend development, and game programming**
+- 💬 Ask me about **C programming, 42 School experience, MATLAB, mechanical engineering, fractal mathematics, and game development**
-- ⚡ Fun fact: I love the challenge of **debugging segfaults** as much as creating **beautiful UIs**!
+- ⚡ Fun fact: I can design mechanical systems AND render beautiful fractals! 🔧🌀✨

 ## 🌈 Let's Connect!